alizardguy/lizardblog/_posts/2024-08-18-floods-and-dns.md

 Surprisingly this is not my fault at all, someone in my household left a sink on for possibly hours in the room next to me and all the water went downhill through the wall into my room.
 It was a slow realization as I was playing VR after I helped clean up the water that made it into the halls, I felt a wet spot below my foot and noticed everywhere I put pressure started filling with water.

 ### No more floor!
-Sadly to clean up the mass amount of water we have to fully remove my room's floor, meaning I am currently writing this from ontop of the house's concrete foundation.
+Sadly to clean up the mass amount of water we had to fully remove my room's floor, meaning I am currently writing this from ontop of the house's concrete foundation.

 ## DNS
 I have spent what is left of today after work playing around with web urls.
 As you may notice this site's url is "blog.alizardguy.com", the **blog** section of the url is what is known as a "sub domain".
 I have recently been playing around with giving sub domains sub domains and I made a very long domain: